 Do biosimilars work as well?

 There have been a number of research studies comparing how well biosimilars work and their safety.
 There appear to be no differences between the original biologics and the new biosimilars.
 Over the years, experience with biosimilars of other drugs has been acquired in this hospital and we have no new issues reported.
-We expect patients switching to a biosimilar to have the same response as if they had stayed on the original biologic.
-Unfortunately, all drugs may stop being effective at some point in time, but this is no more likely to happen with Truxima than it is with Mabthera.
+We expect patients on a biosimilar to have the same response as if they had stayed on the original biologic.
+Unfortunately, all drugs may stop being effective at some point in time, but this is no more likely to happen with any brand of rituximab.